 Viewing Textbook Information

-Please note: Textbook information becomes available in Student Center and other resources once professors and instructors provide it.
-Some professors and instructors choose not to include textbook information in Student Center, etc. but instead may email enrolled students a syllabus or other class materials before class.
+Please note: Textbook information becomes available in Course Search & Enroll and other resources once professors and instructors provide it.
+Some professors and instructors choose not to include textbook information but instead may email enrolled students a syllabus or other class materials before class.

 Buying Textbooks and Course Materials